SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 # Handling Events 4

-In this example we define a function called `clickHandler`.
+In this example, we define a function called `clickHandler`.

 It sets the value of the variable "currentClicks" to `this.state.clicks`.